 No age limit

 Bingo games attract people of all ages and remain extremely popular among seniors.
 You don't need nerves of steel or a compelling "poker face" to have a successful Bingo experience.
-But $25 and a little luck will help on National Bingo Day.
+Open your app store, and find a fun Bingo game to try this National Bingo Day!